wictorwilen/Microsoft-teams-docs/teams/botsinchannels.md

 var result = await connector.Conversations.CreateConversationAsync(conversationParams);
 ```

-### Best practice - Welcome message
+### Best practice: Welcome message

 When your bot is first added to the team, it is a best practice to send a welcome message to the team to introduce the bot to all users of the team and tell a bit about its functionality.
 To do this, ensure that your bot responds to the `conversationUpdate` message, with the `teamsAddMembers` eventType in the `channelData` object.
-Note that you must ensure that the `memberAdded` ID is the bot ID itself, b because the same event is sent when a new user is added to a team.
-See [Team member or Bot addition](botevents.md#team-member-or-bot-addition) for more details.
+Be sure that the `memberAdded` ID is the bot ID itself, because the same event is sent when a new user is added to a team.
+See [Team member or bot addition](botevents.md#team-member-or-bot-addition) for more details.

 You might also want to send a 1:1 message to each member of the team when the bot is added.
-To do this, you could [query the team roster](botapis.md#fetching-the-team-roster) and send each user a [direct message](bots1on1.md#starting-a-11-conversation).
+To do this, you could [fetch the team roster](botapis.md#fetching-the-team-roster) and send each user a [direct message](bots1on1.md#starting-a-11-conversation).

 For more best practices, see our [design guidelines](design.md).

 ## Mentions

-Bots in a channel respond only when they are @mentioned in a message.
+Bots in a channel respond only when they are mentioned ("@_botname_") in a message.
 That means every message received by a bot in a channel contains its own name, and you must ensure that your message parsing handles that case.
-In addition, bots can parse out other users @mentioned and @mention users as part of their messages.
+In addition, bots can parse out other users mentioned and mention users as part of their messages.

 ### Retrieving mentions

 Mentions are returned in the `entities` object in payload and contain both the unique ID of the user and, in most cases, the name of user mentioned.
-You can retrieve all mentions in the message by calling the `GetMentions()` function in the Bot Builder SDK for .NET.
-This should return an array of `Mentioned` objects.
+You can retrieve all mentions in the message by calling the `GetMentions` function in the Bot Builder SDK for .NET, which returns an array of `Mentioned` objects.

 All messages that your bot receives have the name of the bot in the channel and should accomodate that in its message parsing.

-#### .NET xample code - check for and strip @bot mention
+#### .NET example code: Check for and strip @bot mention

 ```csharp
 Mention[] m = sourceMessage.GetMentions();